Nicolaas Scholtz (cricketer)

-Nicolaas Scholtz (born November 5, 1986) is a Namibian cricketer.
+Nicolaas Reimert Petrus Scholtz (born November 5, 1986) is a Namibian cricketer.
 He is a left-handed batsman and a leg-break bowler.
 He represented the Namibian cricket team in five Youth One-Day Internationals during the Under-19s World Cup of 2006.

 Scholtz tends to occupy a mid-range position in the batting lineup.
 In 2007, he hit a career-best 64 in the ICC Continental Cup against Canada.